markNZed/TaskFlow/README.md

 # Overview

 T@skFlow combines software and AI models and human interaction.
-Tasks can be chained into workflows.
 A developer creates a Task's functionality, a Task may manage a set of Tasks, and a set of Tasks may be a workflow.

 ![T@skFlow Diagram](Task.drawio.svg)